 The World Wide Web is a huge place where you can reach an audience anywhere in the world.
 Whilst English is the most common language used for content on websites at roughly 54%, it only accounts for 25.9% of the users according to W3 Techs.
 A large part of our users are bi-lingual and have clients locally and internationally as they seek out beautiful destinations for their big day.

 This can lead to the dilemma, what language do you use on your site?
 Thankfully with WordPress you no longer face this issue, you can translate your entire website into multiple languages with the help of some useful plugins and or services.
-In the following article we will show you how to use the Weglot and WPML plugins to allow you to translate your site, to maximize your website traffic by improving user experience, expanding your audience and potentially even ranking better for local SEO.
+In the following article we will show you how to use the WPML plugin which allows you to translate your site, to maximize your website traffic by improving user experience, expanding your audience and potentially even ranking better for local SEO.

 Choosing the right WordPress translation plugin